JamesPImes/og_production_analyzer/README.md

 The production records provided by the state agencies typically include the following data for each well:

-* Quantity oil produced each month (typically measured in BBLs)
+* Quantity of oil produced each month (typically measured in barrels, or "BBLs")
-* Quantity of gas produced each month (typically measured in MCF)
+* Quantity of gas produced each month (typically measured in thousand-cubic-feet, or "MCF")
 * On how many days substances were produced from the well during each month
 * The well's "status code" for a given month (e.g., shut-in, producing, etc.)